G-Milzink/CI_PP5_xPress_react_frontend/README.md

 ### Colours

-The colour scheme for this application was kept minimal  to not take atention away from use content.
+The colour scheme for this application was kept minimal  to not take atention away from user content while maintaining proper contrast to assure legibility.

 <details>
 <summary>Colours</summary>